Sound matters: The role of audio quality in video conferencing

 Dip your toe into the basics of room acoustics so you can be more comfortable solving everyday sound issues.
 Our friend Patrick can get you started:

 Don’t use your computer microphone if you don’t have to!
-Whether you prefer basic headphones, an external mic or the superior quality of a Cisco headset, moving away from your computer mic is the quickest way to alleviate audio anxiety and improve sound quality.
+Whether you prefer basic headphones, an external mic or the superior quality of a Cisco headset, moving away from your computer mic is the quickest way to alleviate audio anxiety and improve audio quality.

 When you have time for focused work, use the positive nature of sound.
 Turn your concentration playlist up and put your Cisco headset on.
 Or turn music mode on in your Webex meeting if you and your team want to do some focus work in real-time together.